niklas-heer/simpleShot/README.md

 ```

 #### From source
-This tool assumes you are working in a standard Go workspace, as described in [http://golang.org/doc/code.html](http://golang.org/doc/code.html).
+This tool assumes you have a working Go environment.
+As described in [http://golang.org/doc/code.html](http://golang.org/doc/code.html).

 ```
 go get github.com/tools/godep